To check out his recent live performance videos,

-"MUSIC FROM MY SOUL" regional community tour 26 August to 17 November 2018
+"MUSIC FROM MY SOUL" regional community tour August - November 2018

 This project is supported by the Queensland Government, through Arts Queensland (Playing Queensland Fund).

-"MUSIC FROM MY SOUL" live performance premiere May 27 2017 at Bond Store Museum Maryborough Qld
+"MUSIC FROM MY SOUL" premiere at Bond Store Museum Maryborough Qld 2017

 "I felt so satisfied with the audience response to my original compositions.
 A truly memorable night at the atmospheric Bond Store Museum.
 It still gives me goosebumps thinking about it."